koeties/Getting-And-Cleaning-Data/project/Codebook.md

 7. The first two columns of the cleanData data frame are then renamed to "subject" and "activity".
 The data in completeCleanData is then of the format:
   * subject:  Integers from 1 to 30
   * activity:  Text representing activity names
-  * The rest of the columns represent our mean and standard deviation measurements with values between -1 and 1.
+  * The rest of the columns: Integer values between -1 and 1 representing the mean and standard deviation measurements.
 8. This cleaned data is written to a text file called clean_merged_data.txt.
-9. A second file called clean_merged_data_with_means.txt will be written where each row will contain the average of each variable for each activity and each subject.
+9. A second file called clean_merged_data_with_means.txt will be written where each row will contain the average of each measure for the activity and subject combination.
 The data colums:
   * subject:  Integers from 1 to 30
   * activity:  Text representing activity names
-  * The rest of the columns represent our mean and standard deviation measurements with values between -1 and 1.
+  * The rest of the columns: Integer values between -1 and 1 representing the average of each of the mean and standard deviation measurements for the subject/activity combination.